devsantasot/wikimedia-challenge/README.md

 The main purpose of this project is to evaluate my skills in object-oriented programming and design.

 I've use TPL Dataflow in C# Net Core to processing specific pageviews for Wikipedia site provide by The Wikimedia Foundation.

+I would like to quote the text that accompanies the request:

 The pageviews can be downloaded in gzip format and are aggregated per hour per page.
 Each hourly dump is approximately 50MB in gzipped text file and is somewhere between 100MB and 250MB in size unzipped.